Programming-Project-2021-22/course-project-davidfabio/README.md

 - **Graphical User Interface**: We used the built-in Libraries of LibGDX in order to create various User Interfaces for Game Menus, Settings, Highscores and User Interface in Game.
 - **Method Overriding**: Since we're using inheritance and interfaces we predefine a few methods at a high level (Example `Entity` provides `init()`, `update()`, `render()` methods.).
 However, some Entities require special behaviour and therefore need to override the original implementation of the method.
 For example the `Player` class requires a different `update()` method than the `EnemyChaser` class.
 - **Interfaces**: `Movable`, `Attackable`, `Attacker` Interfaces _**...to be explained...**_
+- **Method Overloading**: Various methods use the overloading technique to provide easy-to-use methods.
+For example:
+  - In the `UIBuilder` class we use method overloading to provide various functions to create UI-controls in default settings, or by overloading, with specific settings.
+- **Collections**: In order to store various data we use collections.
+For example:
+  - When storing past `Score`s in order to list the highscores.
+  - When storing enemies in the `World`-class to periodically update their behaviour and spawn new ones.
+- **Try-Catch-Blocks**: In order to safely load the sounds and music we rely on Try-Catch blocks to avoid any errors on missing files.

 ### 4.4.
 Tests
 Briefly describe and motivate your test suite.